Wyamio/Wyam.Web/input/docs/usage/obtaining.md

 Title: Obtaining
 Description: How to download and install Wyam.
-Order: 10
+Order: 1
+RedirectFrom:
+  - getting-started/obtaining
+  - knowledgebase/tools-package
 ---
 There are several ways to download and install Wyam depending on which platform you're using and how much automation and control you want.
+Note that Wyam currently runs on the .NET Framework and is therefore Windows-only.
+Plans to port to .NET Core and enable cross-platform execution are already in the works.

 # Zip File

 To download Wyam as a zip file, visit the [Releases](https://github.com/Wyamio/Wyam/releases) page and download the most recent archive.
 Then unzip it into a folder of your choice.
 That's it.
+The zip archive contains an executable `wyam.exe` as well as all the required libraries.
 You may also want to add the folder where you unzipped Wyam to your path, but that step is optional.

 **Note that you may also need to right-click the zip file after download and select "Unblock" in the Security section of the properties dialog, otherwise you could get strange errors when using the application.**